 The Department of Civil & Environmental Engineering offers two doctoral programs, two masters programs and a certificate program for qualified students.
+The Francis College of Engineering also offers a Master's Co-Op option.
 For the latest information including course descriptions, degree pathways and more please visit the UMass Lowell online Graduate Catalog.

 Ph.D.
 Program in Civil & Environmental Engineering